elke2587/Kelley_CSCI2270_FinalProject/README.md

 No dependencies.

 **System Requirements:**
-The program can be run on any operating system.
+The program is designed to run on a UNIX machine.
 The only requirement is that the computer is connected to the Internet when you clone the repository.

 **Group Members:**
 Elsa Kelley